-As shown in Figures 4-3A and 4-3B, the mRNA levels of PCAF, HDAC7, HDAC9, Pax5, Aiolos, EBF1, E2A, PU.1, Blimp1 and OBF1, as well as protein and mRNA levels of IgM H- and L-chains (Figs. 4-1C, 4-1D and 4-2), were altered in the six HDAC2(-/-) mutant clones during cultivation.
-We examined changing patterns more minutely in gene expressions of IgM H- and L-chains and also those of altered HATs, HDACs and transcription factors (and Ikaros and XBP-1) in four mutant clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6, but not in two remaining clones cl.2-3 and cl.2-5 during cultivation.
-Because, the latter two clones had great resemblance to clones cl.2-2 and cl.2-4 in many cellular properties as mentioned above.
-Total RNAs were prepared from these four mutant clones, which were cultivated for indicated periods; i.e., from 7 days as the early (E) stage, via some in-between periods including 33 days as the middle (M) stage, to 64 days as the late (L) stage.
-First, we carried out RT-PCR on these total RNAs using the above-mentioned specific primers IgM Hc, IgM Hs, IgM Hm plus IgM L, and β-actin as control (Fig. 4-6).
-The levels of whole and secreted forms of IgM H-chain mRNA were dramatically elevated at the early (E) stage in all of four mutant clones.
-Thereafter, the elevated levels of these two type mRNAs were gradually/dramatically decreased via in-between cultivation periods in almost similar pattern in all of them and at the late (L) stage reached to comparable levels in DT40 cells.
-The certainly increased level of membrane-bound form of IgM H-chain mRNA at the early (E) stage was surely decreased during cultivation: the decrease being somewhat great in clone cl.2-1 or small in clones cl.2-2, cl.2-4 and cl.2-6.
-On the other hand, in all of four mutant clones the mRNA level of IgM L-chain was slightly elevated at the early (E) stage and slowly reduced during cultivation.
+As shown in Figures 4-3A and 4-3B, the mRNA levels of PCAF, HDAC7, HDAC9, Pax5, Aiolos, EBF1, E2A, PU.1, Blimp1 and OBF1, as well as protein and mRNA levels of IgM H- and L-chains (Figs. 4-1C, 4-1D and 4-2), changed in the six HDAC2(-/-) mutant clones during cultivation.
+We examined changing patterns in gene expressions of IgM H- and L-chains and also the changed members of HATs, HDACs and transcription factors (and also Ikaros and XBP-1) in further detail in four mutant clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 (but not in clones cl.2-3 and cl.2-5) during cultivation.
+Because, clones cl.2-3 and cl.2-5 had great resemblance to clones cl.2-2 and cl.2-4 in many cellular properties as mentioned above.
+Total RNAs were prepared from these four mutant clones, which were cultivated for indicated periods; i.e., at 7 days as the early (E) stage, some in-between periods including 33 days as the middle (M) stage and 64 days as the later (L) stage.
+First, we carried out RT-PCR on these total RNAs, using the above-mentioned specific primers IgM Hc, IgM Hs, IgM Hm plus IgM L, and β-actin as a control (Fig. 4-6).
+The levels of whole and secreted forms of IgM H-chain mRNA were dramatically elevated at the early (E) stage in all of the four mutant clones.
+Thereafter, the elevated levels of these two type mRNAs were gradually and dramatically decreased through the in-between cultivation periods in almost similar pattern in all of these mutant clones and at the later (L) stage reached comparable levels as in DT40 cells.
+The certainly increased level of the membrane-bound form of IgM H-chain mRNA at the early (E) stage was surely decreased during cultivation: the decrease being somewhat great in clone cl.2-1 or small in clones cl.2-2, cl.2-4 and cl.2-6.
+On the other hand, in all of the four mutant clones the mRNA level of IgM L-chain was slightly elevated at the early (E) stage and slowly reduced during cultivation.

-Gene expressions of PCAF, HDAC7 and HDAC9 change in different patterns in individual clones of HDAC2(-/-) mutants during continuous cultivation
+Gene expressions of PCAF, HDAC7 and HDAC9 change in different patterns in individual clones of HDAC2(-/-) DT40 mutants during continuous cultivation